thamma/GuiUtils/README.md

 ###That's fancy.
 Gimme more!

-You can view the JavaDoc right [here](thamma.github.io/GuiUtils/doc/)
+You can view the JavaDoc right [here](http://thamma.github.io/GuiUtils/doc/) or check the project page [here](http://thamma.github.io/GuiUtils/).

 Or check out this example: